-A report of what we heard when Ranchlands residents prioritized initiatives to make their vision a reality is available here.
+A report of what we heard when Ranchlands residents prioritized initiatives created at the idea workshops to make their vision a reality is available here.

 The vision statement for Ranchlands is: Ranchlands values feeling safe, walking around the community and near streets, having beautiful parks and more gardens, having residents who care about their properties, and having modern playgrounds where families can gather.